The Dragon’s Back is one of the best hikes in Hong Kong and was once named by TIME magazine as the best urban hike in Asia.

 The first ascent from the bus stop to the Dragon’s Back is the hardest, and will probably get your heart pumping.
 You will be going uphill for about 200m, up steps and a rocky pathway.
 The good thing is, once you reach the top of here, you are immediately greeted with a fabulous view over Shek O Beach – and you know it gets easier from here.

-From this viewpoint, it is an easy ramble along the undulating spinal ridge of the mountain, which gives the Dragon’s Back Hong Kong its name.
+From this viewpoint, it is an easy ramble along the undulating spinal ridge of the mountain, the ‘back of the dragon’ which gives the Dragon’s Back Hong Kong its name.
 Take the time to enjoy the views to your right over Shek O and to your left over Tai Tam Bay.

 The trail takes you through shady bamboo forests – keep a look out for the large Golden Orb-Weaver spiders spinning their webs at the side of the trail during the summer months, and large Black Kite hawks circling above you.